INRIA/scikit-learn-mooc/slides/linear_model.md

 weights in an efficient manner.

 ---
-# Linear regression in higher dimensions
+# Linear regression with several variables

 .pull-left.shift-left[<img src="../figures/lin_reg_3D.svg" width="130%">]

+The mental picture needs to be extended to several dimensions.

 ???
-In higher dimensions, the principle remains the same: a linear model tries to minimize the distance between the samples and a hyper-plane.
+With more variables, the mental picture needs to be extended to several dimensions.
+However, the idea is the same: a linear model tries to minimize the error between the predictions, that fall on a plane, and the data points.

-In real-world data set, **X** has several dimensions, and it is not anymore possible to represent it graphically.
+Often, the data have many features, and thus many dimensions.
+It is not possible any longer to represent the fitting graphically.

 ---
 # For classification: logistic regression